 Service Fee SHORT-TERM RENTAL ZONING PERMITS a.
-Short-Term Rental Permit: Limited Home Rental (LHR) Note that additional applications, processes, and fees may apply pursuant to the requirements for Short-Term Rentals contained in the Charleston County ZLDR. \$100.00 \$50.00, provided, however, that the fee for the initial Zoning Permit for a Limited Home Rental Short Term Rental use shall be \$25.00 if the Zoning Permit application is submitted between July 1 st and December 31 st . \$200.00 \$100.00 , provided, however, that the fee for the initial Zoning Permit for an Extended Home Rental Short Term Rental use shall be \$50.00 if the Zoning Permit application is submitted between July 1 st and December 31 st . c.
-Short-Term Rental Permit: Commercial Guest House (CGH) Note that in addition to the CGH Zoning Permit application and fee, a Site Plan Review application (with the required fee) must be submitted pursuant to the requirements and processes contained in the ZLDR.
-Zoning Permits for CHRs will not be issued until/unless the Site Plan Review application is approved. \$300.00-\$150.00, provided, however, that the fee for the initial Zoning Permit for a Commercial Guest House Short-Term Rental use shall be \$75.00 if the Zoning Permit application is submitted between July 1 st and December 31 st .
+Short-1erm Rental Permit: Limited Home Rental (LHR) Note that additional applications, processes, and fees may apply pursuant to the requirements for Short Term Portale contained in the \$100.00 \$50.00, provided, however, that the fee for the initial Zoning Permit for a Limited Home Rental Short Term Rental use shall be \$25.00 if the Zoning Permit application is submitted between July 1 st and December 31 st .
+Plan Review and Special Exception applications and required fees must be submitted pursuant to the requirements and processes contained in the ZLDR.
+Zoning Permits for EHRs will not be issued until/unless the Site Plan \$200.00 \$100.00, provided, however, that the fee for the initial Zoning Permit for an Extended Home Rental Short Term Rental use shall be \$50.00 if the Zoning Permit application is submitted between July 1st and December 31st.
+Plan Review application (with the required fee) must be submitted pursuant to the requirements and processes contained in the ZLDR.
+Zoning Permits for CHRs will not be issued until/unless the Site Plan Review application is \$300.00-\$150.00, provided, however, that the fee for the initial Zoning Permit for a Commercial Guest House Short-Term Rental use shall be \$75.00 if the Zoning Permit application is submitted between July 1st and December 31st.